-Non-executive Member of the Board

-Mr. Laval is a member of the Board of Directors of FOYER S.A. since 2000.
-He holds a degree in Business Administration from E.C.A.D.E.(E.C.L. of Lausanne), as well as a post graduate diploma in management and International Commerce from "Ecole de Commerce Solvay (U.L.B.)

-Attached to the General Direction of International Carbon and Minerals SA Luxembourg,

-Mr. Laval worked in business development of the group for 3 years.
-He then joined the Tudor Batteries S.A.
-Belgium.
-He took part for over 15 years, including as member of the Board, of the finance administration of the group.
+Non-executive Member of the Board Born in 1948, Luxembourg nationality Mr. Laval is a member of the Board of Directors of FOYER S.A. since 2000.
+He was reappointed in 2012 for a period of three years, until the Annual General Meeting of Shareholders of 2015.
+He holds a degree in Business Administration from E.C.A.D.E.
+(E.C.L. of Lausanne), as well as a post graduate diploma in Management and International Commerce from "Ecole de Commerce Solvay" (ULB, University of Brussels).
+Attached to the General Direction of International Carbon and Minerals S.A.
+Luxembourg, Mr. Laval worked in business development of the group for 3 years.
+Then he joined Accumulateurs Tudor S.A. in Belgium.
 After working in the financial sector in Luxembourg (founding partner), he joined the Group Sogeva S.A. in 1988.

-Mr. Laval is a board member of different non-listed companies such as FOYER FINANCE S.A., Sogeva S.A., Alltec Solution Provider S.A., Alltec Participations S.A., Poudrerie de Luxembourg S.A., Teco N.V., CapitalatWork Foyer Group S.A. and Vivalto Home.
+Mr. Laval is a Board member of different non-listed companies including Foyer Finance S.A., Sogeva S.A., Alltec Participations S.A., Poudrerie de Luxembourg S.A., Teco N.V., CapitalatWork Foyer Group S.A. and Vivalto Home.

+Mr. Paul MOUSEL

+Independent non-executive Member of the Board Born in 1953, Luxembourg nationality Mr. Mousel is member of Board since 2012 and for a period of one year, until the Annual General Meeting of Shareholders of 2013.
+Mr. Mousel is also founding member of the law firm Arendt & Medernach in Luxembourg, where he is the Chairman of the Board of Directors.
+He is graduated in law from the ULB (University of Brussels) and obtained a special degree in Economic law.
+Mr. Mousel is member of the Bars of Luxembourg and Brussels.
+He is member of the Board of many companies, including Belgacom Finance S.A., Belgacom Re S.A., Cargolux Airlines International S.A. and ING Luxembourg S.A. where he chairs the Audit Committee.
+Mr. Mousel is member of the Board of several companies comprising the Group Sofina S.A., Société Financière de Transports and Entreprises Industrielles.
+Mr. Mousel is member of several advisory committees of the "Commission de Surveillance du Secteur Financier" and chairs the Commission of Administration of "Centre Hospitalier de Luxembourg".